mccanne/sharkfest/README.md

 ## Wrap Up

+Vision
-Vision: clients will someday somehow express their data in a format like Zed (like Zeek does!)
+* Clients will someday somehow express their data in a format like Zed (like Zeek does)

-Take-away: first-class types holds promive to improve the ergonomic means
+* But we fit into the world as it exists with support for integrations.

+Does our key take-away make sense now?

+> A type system is a powerful way to improve the ergnomics of data engineering

 Security and packets have been a really important use case and we intend to continue to work the community on this front